Krunklehorn/io-scene-gzrs2/README.md

 *No. 4 is handled for you automatically.
 Future updates will handle more.

 These guidelines are based on patterns found in the vanilla GunZ content.
 Please submit an issue if you belive these guidelines are too restrictive or in error.

-The Maiet Character Viewer (MCV) can be used to change these after exporting if you need to do something more advanced.

 ### Notes on texture paths, labels and valid data subdirectories...